MeksPwnschlager/onehundredannoyingassholes/PROCESS.md

 [Vic](https://metalab.at/wiki/Benutzer:Vic) showed us around KiCAD and designed the final PCB for us!
 (The files in `kicad/`)

 For the next step we had those made and bought all the other parts.
+Being multiple people, we were able to parallelise the work splitting it into: Flashing the Chips using a POMONA-Clip, applying the solder paste, baking the PCBs and hand soldering the components.

 Enjoy this incrdibly compressed gif of the production process!
 (SMD Soldering, Peasant Soldering, etc.)

 ![Production Process](https://raw.githubusercontent.com/MeksPwnschlager/onehundredannoyingassholes/master/img/make.gif)